 Sigma Iota Rho is the national international affairs honors society.
 To be eligible, students complete at least 21 hours of coursework in international affairs with at a GPA of at least 3.4 or better in those courses.

-Students in politics graduate with University Honors if they successfully complete the requirements of the Honors Program, and with Departmental Honors if they graudate with a 3.5 GPA in Politics courses (at least 8 of which must be completed at Marymount) and achieve superior performance in the senior thesis and comprehensive examination.
+Students in politics graduate with University Honors if they successfully complete the requirements of the Honors Program, and with Departmental Honors if they graudate with a 3.5 GPA in Politics courses (at least 8 of which must be completed at Marymount) and achieve superior performance in the senior thesis.

 Students graduating with Honors in recent years, with their thesis titles, include: